nitric-oxide/recent_paths_command_linux/README.txt

 $rec -n [$new_path] [$id :n] [$new_key]
 IF:
 $new_path doesnt exists -> possible arguments are: $id $new_key, default path is setting
-$id not maches (or incorrect) -> is it setting as new_key
+$id not maches (or incorrect) -> it is setting as new_key
 $id is not specified (or incorrect) -> defult key it setting as new_key
 $id is defult -> path is appending to file at the first line "TOP"
-$id is "n" -> path is appending to file at the end "BOTTOM"
+$id is "n" -> path is appending to file at the end line "BOTTOM"

 DISPLAY PATHS
 $rec -i [$file]